bjoernholmlund/Bbygg/README.md

 Media

    - Pixabay Images: Several images used on this website are sourced from Pixabay, a platform that provides high-quality, royalty-free images.
-   - Private Images: Additionally, the website features private photographs taken personally
+   - Private Images: Additionally, the website features private photographs taken personally.